h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

 addresses for its executors and driver from network B. When we start ``H2OContext``, the H2O client running inside of the Spark Driver can get the same IP address as the Spark driver, and, thus, the rest of the H2O cluster can't see it.
-This shouldn't happen in environments where the nodes are connected to only one network; however we provide a configuration for how to deal with this case as well.
+This shouldn't happen in environments where the nodes are connected to only one network; however, we provide a configuration for how to deal with this case as well.
 This problem exists only in Sparkling Water Scala client.

 Let's assume we have two H2O nodes on addresses 192.168.0.1 and 192.168.0.2.
 Let's also assume that the Spark driver is available on 172.16.1.1, and the only executor is available on 172.16.1.2.
 The node with the Spark driver is also connected to the 192.168.0.x network with address 192.168.0.3.

-In this case there is a chance that the H2O client will use the address from 172.16.x.x network instead of the 192.168.0.x one, which can lead to the problem that the H2O cluster and H2O client can't see each other.
+In this case, there is a chance that the H2O client will use the address from 172.16.x.x network instead of the 192.168.0.x one, which can lead to the problem that the H2O cluster and H2O client can't see each other.

 We can force the client to use the correct network or address using the following configuration: